Graduate Awards– Research Based Programs (available in 2017-2018)

 The University Doctoral Fellowship (UDF) program supports top international students who are starting UBC-V doctoral programs.
 The fellowship provides funding for a total of five years: a $30,000 stipend plus tuition for four years and a minimum $18,000 funding package (from the recipient's supervisor/department/Faculty, comprising awards, teaching assistantships and/or research assistantships) for the fifth year.

-The Graduate Committee will nominate to the UBC Faculty of Graduate Studies applicants for the UDF from the pool of newly admitted international PhD students in our Graduate Law Program beginning with the 2017/18 intake.
+The Graduate Committee at the Peter A. Allard School of Law will nominate to the UBC Faculty of Graduate Studies applicants for the UDF from the pool of newly admitted international PhD students in our Graduate Law Program beginning with the 2017/18 intake.
 There is no separate application process for the UDF as the Graduate Committee will automatically consider all applicants who have accepted our offer of admission.
 The Graduate Committee’s deadline for forwarding nominations to the Faculty of Graduate Studies is January 27, 2017.

 For complete details regarding the new University Doctoral Fellowship (UDF), please refer to: https://www.grad.ubc.ca/awards/university-doctoral-fellowship